ciefa/telegram-channel-to-farcaster-bot/README.md

-# Telegram to Farcaster Bot
+# Telegram Channel To Farcaster Bot

 This project monitors a specified Telegram channel and posts messages from that channel to the Farcaster social network.